amunch/UNIX_Class/reading02/nmap.md

 Overview
 --------

 [nmap] is a command which lists all of the open ports for a domain.
-The nmap command returns a list which includes the name of the port, its status, and the ervice associated with it.
+The nmap command returns a list which includes the name of the port, its status, and the service associated with it.
 For example, nmap google.com returns services http amd https as open ports.

 Examples
 --------